 - Loss of enjoyment of activities

 Learn More: How to Calculate the Value of Your Case

 Dealing with Insurance Companies

-Realize that insurance company adjusters work for their company, not for you.
+Realize that the insurance company adjusters work for their company, not for you.
 This means that they will generally try to give you the least amount of compensation or no compensation at all.
-When dealing with an insurance company, make sure you know the value of your claim and do not accept an insurance company's offer if it falls way below the valuation of your claim.
-In many instances, a victim fails to receive the amount of money he or she may have been entitled to because he or she simply accepts the insurance company's initial offer without consulting an attorney.
+When dealing with an insurance company, make sure you know the value of your claim and do not accept an insurance company’s offer if it falls way below the valuation of your claim.
+In many instances, a victim fails to receive the amount of money he or she may have been entitled to because he or she simply accepts the insurance company’s initial offer without consulting an attorney.